msanders/cider/README.md

 ## Caveats

 There doesn't seem to be a way to re-install purchases made from Mac App Store via the command line just yet, so those have to be done by hand.

+**Note**: Cider is a work-in-progress, don't use it for anything important yet!